dan-carroll/jquery-fundamentals/README.md

 ## jQuery Resources

 ### [jQuery](https://jquery.com/)
-> write less, do more.
+> write less. do more.

 jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript.